UQ-Trust-Lab/PdD/README.md

-# Character-level Perturbation Generator
+# PDD: A Character-level Perturbation Generator

+We proposed a framework of character-level perturbation called PDD based on three metrics, **P**robability distribution, **D**ensity and **D**iversity.
 This is a project about character-level perturbation to text.

 Each sentence is represented by a list of characters.